OmkarN4321/Gestore/README.md

 ## Features

-- Admin can moderate tha access to the portal and can also edit the menu.
+- Admin can moderate the access to the portal and can also edit the menu.

 - Users can make orders through the user portal by going through the menu.

-- Staff can serve those orders by tracking orders through the staff portal also notifying users via gmail if their order is done.
+- Staff can serve those orders by tracking orders through the staff portal and also notifying users via email if their order is done.

 - Online payments are facilitated making it a cash-less service also making payment tracking much easier.